haskell-ui/cef3-raw/README.md

 ---

-Disclaimer: Big part of the current version of this bindings is based on the work done by Daniel Austin [here][bindings-cef3].
+Disclaimer: This bindings are based on the one done by Daniel Austin [here][bindings-cef3].

 [cef3]: https://bitbucket.org/chromiumembedded/cef
 [example]: https://github.com/haskell-ui/cef3-raw-example